sy2002/QNICE-FPGA/README.md

   prompt in your terminal program's window.

 * Enter `M` then `L` there.
 You should see something like "Memory/Load".

-  Paste the `demos/mandel.out` file to your terminal program's window.
+* Paste the `demos/mandel.out` file to your terminal program's window.
+  Alternatively, some terminal programs offer a "Send File" command.
+  (If you are using CoolTerm: Please do paste by using CTRL+V on Windows or on a Mac by using CMD+V, because using the "Paste" menu command that is available via the context menu is not always working properly, when it comes to sending data.)

-  Press CTRL+E to leave the memory loading routine.
+* Press CTRL+E to leave the memory loading routine.

 * Enter `C` then `R` and then `A000` in the terminal window.
 You should now see a Mandelbrot output similar to the above-mentioned screenshot in